 Hume is equally adamant that any explanation of the motives that prompt us to virtuous actions in terms of self-interest is mistaken.
 He opposes them in Appendix II of the Enquiry, which was originally part of Section II, “Of Benevolence”.
 He follows Hutcheson in thinking that the issue is whether the various benevolent affections are genuine or arise from self-interest.
 Once again he distinguishes Mandeville’s from Hobbes’ explanations of benevolence and takes Hobbes to be his main opponent.
 On Hume’s reading of Hobbes, while we approve of kindness, friendship, and other benevolent affections, any desire to benefit others really derives from self-interest, although we may not always be conscious of its influence on those desires.

-Hume argues that the practice of justice is a solution to a problem that we naturally face.
+Hume argues that the practice of justice is a solution to a problem we naturally face.
 The problem is that since we care most about our family and close friends, but material goods are scarce and portable, we are tempted to take goods from strangers to give to our family and friends.
-Disputes over these goods are inevitable, but if we quarrel we will forfeit the benefits that result from living together in society—increased power, ability and security.
+Disputes over these goods are inevitable, but if we quarrel we will forfeit the benefits that result from living together in society—increased power, ability, and security.
 The solution to the problem is to establish property rights.
-We make rules that specify who has a right to what, and agree to follow the rules and to keep our hands off other's people property.
+We make rules that specify who has a right to what, and agree to follow the rules and to keep our hands off the property of others.
 Hume was one of the first to see that what is useful is the practice of justice, rather than individual acts of justice.
 Like Hobbes, he believes that it is in our interest to have the practice of justice in place.

 Hume confesses that if the sensible knave expects an answer, he is not sure there is one that will convince him.